hasenbanck/matroska-demuxer/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Apache](https://img.shields.io/badge/license-Apache-blue.svg)

-A simple Matroska demuxer that can demux Matroska and WebM container files.
+A Matroska demuxer that can demux Matroska and WebM container files.

 For simplicity only the elements supported by both Matroska and WebM are supported.